 Furthermore, a new law passed by the AKP-dominated parliament allowing civil servants to monitor polling, for unstamped votes to be counted as valid and for ballot boxes to be moved around all suggest that Erdogan is bent on winning by any means.
 Can he?
 With the odds stacked so heavily in Erdogan’s favor, the answer is probably yes, but it won’t be a shoo-in.

-Various opinion polls suggest that Erdogan and his Nationalist Action Party (MHP) ally, Devlet Bahceli, will between the two of them garner less than 50% of the votes.
+Various opinion polls suggest that Erdogan and his Nationalist Movement Party (MHP) ally, Devlet Bahceli, will between the two of them garner less than 50% of the votes.
 To win in the first round of balloting, presidential candidates need to surpass 50%.

 Aykan Erdemir, a former parliamentarian for the secular, main opposition Republican People’s Party (CHP) and a senior fellow at the Foundation for Defense of Democracies, told Al-Monitor, “If Erdogan were so confident about his own power, he would not be holding early elections.
 This is the first time we see him showing signs of panic.”